-21 RV Parks And Campgrounds To Visit In 2021
+It’s Time To Visit These 21 RV Parks And Campgrounds

-While 2020 is finally coming to an end, there is a lot to look forward to in 2021.
+With this year coming to an end, there is a lot to look forward to in the coming year.
 Now is the perfect time to start planning your RV trips and making reservations where needed.
 We searched the thousands of parks and resorts across the U.S. to find 21 of the best RV parks and campgrounds to visit in the new year.

 1. Harris Beach State Park, OR

 The Oregon Coast is lined with dozens of state parks for oceanfront camping.
 Harris Beach State Park is located on the southern coast, close to the California border and within an hour’s drive of the California redwoods.
 Take a day to explore Samuel H. Boardman State Scenic Corridor nearby and the many amazing viewpoints such as the Natural Arches.

 The campground is hidden among the forest just a quarter mile from the beach at 150 feet in elevation.
 About 65 sites with full hookups are available, along with 25 electric-only sites, 60 tent sites, and 6 rustic yurts, including one that is pet-friendly.

 While you’re exploring the Pacific Northwest, don’t miss Mounthaven Resort in Ashford, Washington.
 The resort is only minutes away from the entrance to Mount Rainier National Park and provides a great alternative to the crowded NPS campgrounds within the park.
 Their accommodations include full hookup RV sites hidden among the woods as well as cabins and vacation rentals.
 The sites are back-in only and each have a picnic table and fire ring.